youiest/youiest-driven/README.md

 Meteor package grabs variables from spreadsheet.
+---------
 Your apps settings and language translations will fly.
----------

-# youiest-driven is Youiest's google drive language package
+# youiest:driven language from drive spreadsheet

 Basic useful feature list:

  * Fetch language from google drive spreadsheet
- * Use google translate formula or enter manually if it fails.
+ * In drive use google translate formula or enter manually in next column if it fails.
  * An variable can be pulled from the spreadsheet.

-See spreadsheet example:
+See spreadsheet example for copy:

 https://docs.google.com/spreadsheets/d/1i9RZmgLQe2CsFX0BYMQnjLyd8185gYaFsW74TRtj7RQ/edit#gid=0